946 eruption of Mount Paektu

-The 946 eruption of Paektu Mountain, a stratovolcano on the border of North Korea and China also known as Changbaishan, occurred in late 946 CE.
+The 946 AD eruption of Mount Paektu, a stratovolcano on the border of North Korea and China also known as Changbaishan, occurred in late 946 AD.
 This event is known as the Millennium Eruption or Tianchi eruption.
-It is one of the most powerful volcanic eruptions in recorded history; classified at least a VEI 6.
+It is one of the most powerful volcanic eruptions in recorded history; classified at the most conservative estimate as a VEI 6, and in others, as a VEI 7.

 The eruption ejected about 13–47 cubic kilometres of magma (dense rock equivalent) and formed a caldera, which now contains a lake (Heaven Lake).
 The eruption had two phases that each included a Plinian fallout and a pyroclastic flow and erupted magmas that were different in composition.
 An average of 5 cm (2.0 in) of Plinian ashfall and co–ignimbrite ashfall covered about 1,500,000 km^{2} (580,000 sq mi) of the Sea of Japan and northern Japan.
 This ash layer has been named the "Baegdusan-Tomakomai ash" (B-Tm) and is valuable marker horizon for correlating regional sedimentary archives in and around the Sea of Japan.
-The Millennium Eruption was one of the largest and most powerful eruptions in the last 5,000 years, along with the Minoan eruption of Thera, the Hatepe eruption of Lake Taupō (around 230 CE), the 431 CE eruption of Lake Ilopango, the 1257 eruption of Mount Samalas near Mount Rinjani, and the 1815 eruption of Mount Tambora.
+The Millennium Eruption was one of the largest and most powerful eruptions in the last 5,000 years, along with the Minoan eruption of Thera, the Hatepe eruption of Lake Taupō (around 230 AD), the 431 AD eruption of Lake Ilopango, the 1257 eruption of Mount Samalas near Mount Rinjani, and the 1815 eruption of Mount Tambora.

 Date

 The eruption ash layer is an invaluable marker horizon for dating and correlating regional to global sedimentary archives, as evidence of the eruption is found throughout the Sea of Japan.
-Therefore, the timing of this eruption was one of the most intensely studied subject in the volcanology of Paektu Mountain, before its final settlement in the late 946 CE.
+Therefore, the timing of this eruption was one of the most intensely studied subject in the volcanology of Mount Paektu, before its final settlement in the late 946 AD.

 Radiocarbon dating

 A precise radiocarbon date for the Millennium Eruption was achieved by obtaining numerous radiocarbon measurements across the stumps of trees that were felled and carbonised during the eruption.
-These radiocarbon measurements were wiggle-matched onto the calibration curve to constrain the date to between to 938–946 CE.
-Further constraints on the date were obtained when the major 774-775 CE carbon-14 spike (Miyake event) was identified in one of the tree stumps felled by the eruption.
-Exactly 172 rings were counted between this 774-775 CE Miyake event and the bark edge implying that the tree was killed in 946 CE.
+These radiocarbon measurements were wiggle-matched onto the calibration curve to constrain the date to between to 938–946 AD.
+Further constraints on the date were obtained when the major 774-775 AD carbon-14 spike (Miyake event) was identified in one of the tree stumps felled by the eruption.
+Exactly 172 rings were counted between this 774-775 AD Miyake event and the bark edge implying that the tree was killed in 946 CE.
 This date supports that obtained from the Greenland ice core age model.
-The comenditic and trachytic volcanic glass shards with chemical fingerprints associated with the Millennium eruption were located in the Greenland ice core, and the position corresponds to a date of 946–947 CE.
-The tree stump with preserved rings and the 774-775 CE Miyake event, and the identification of the tephra layer in the precisely dated Greenland ice cores indicate an unambiguous date of 946 CE for the Millennium Eruption.
+The comenditic and trachytic volcanic glass shards with chemical fingerprints associated with the Millennium eruption were located in the Greenland ice core, and the position corresponds to a date of 946–947 AD.
+The tree stump with preserved rings and the 774-775 AD Miyake event, and the identification of the tephra layer in the precisely dated Greenland ice cores indicate an unambiguous date of 946 AD for the Millennium Eruption.